ChengzhiPiao/GEDGNN/README.md

 `GedGNN` for the parameter `model-name` can be replaced by baseline models `SimGNN`, `GPN` and `TaGSim`.

-The way of running `Path Results` and `Powerlaw Graphs` projects are the same.
+The way of running `Path Results` and `Powerlaw Graphs` projects is the same.
 The detailed running parameters for training, testing and post-processing can be found in `arg.txt` under each directory.

 ## A Running Demo